Last Updated on 14 January 2026 by Cycloscope

 There are a few methods to get the distance between your sit bones for saddle selection:

-- Fill a large Ziploc bag with icing sugar (or flour), squeeze the air out, and seal it safely.
+- Fill a large Ziploc bag with icing sugar (or flour), squeeze out the air, and seal it.
 Sit on it and mimic a riding position.
 Then measure the impressions.

 - Let someone you don’t mind touching measure them for you while you sit on a bike.
 They are easy to feel.